 PostX (Gutenberg) Slider Blocks with Elementor

 Yes!
 You’ve heard us right.
 You can use Gutenberg plugins like PostX with Elementor.
-Generally, people use the WordPress Gutenberg editor for Gutenberg Post Sliders, but our featured sliders can be used in both Gutenberg as well as Elementor, Oxygen, and Divi builders too!
+Generally, people use the WordPress Gutenberg editor for Gutenberg Post Sliders, but our sliders can be used in both Gutenberg as well as Elementor, Oxygen, and Divi builders too!

 To do that, first, click PostX from the left sidebar on the WordPress homepage, and click Addons.
 You need to activate the Elementor Addons and Saved Templates.